Working rights and visas

 Employers nominating a worker for a Permanent Residency Visa will be required to make a payment of $5000 to the Skilling Australians Fund (SAF).
 Please refer to the Visa Cost table for further information.

-Karen Geldard, our in-house immigration and relocation consultant, is on hand to provide advice and support on immigration matters including visa options, eligibility, application processes, costs and requirements.
+Karen Geldard, our in-house immigration and relocation consultant, is on hand to provide advice and support on the above working visa options, eligibility, application processes, costs and requirements.
 Contact Karen by phone on +61 (2) 9850 9744 or at email@example.com

-For information on Australian visa options for workers visit the Department of Home Affairs website.
+For information on visa options visit the Department of Home Affairs website.